PEFT-Bench: A Parameter-Efficient Fine-Tuning Methods Benchmark: Introduction

 Parameter-Efficient Fine-Tuning (PEFT) methods aim to tackle these problems by reducing the number of trainable parameters while maintaining the performance on a set of downstream tasks.
 Over the last years, we have witnessed a steady increase in new PEFT methods being introduced in research works \citep{prottasha2025peft}.
 However, in practice, due to their efficiency and popularity, predominant LoRA-based methods are commonly employed with autoregressive LLMs, and other PEFT methods are rarely chosen.
 Moreover, a unified and fully open-sourced evaluation of PEFT methods of different types is still missing.
 We can summarize the cause within the following points: 1) When using the existing PEFT methods as baselines, the lack of fully functional open-source implementations and essential details on the experimental setup \citep{asai-etal-2022-attempt, shi2024dept, tang2025adept} often prevents fellow researchers from replicating their results.
 2) Evaluating only non-autoregressive models often restricts the generalizability of the experiments and makes the method look obsolete in the current era of autoregressive LLMs.
 3) Finally, the existing PEFT methods are often evaluated primarily on NLU tasks (especially GLUE and SuperGLUE tasks).

-To ultimately improve and unify the evaluation of PEFT methods, we propose a new benchmark \textbf{PEFT-Bench}, which bridges the gap in the comparison of PEFT methods.
-We simultaneously introduce the \textbf{PEFT-Factory framework}\footnote{To promote the replicability and usage of our benchmark, we provide the \href{https://github.com/kinit-sk/PEFT-Factory}{repository to our PEFT-Factory framework}.}, which provides a necessary underlying technological support for execution of the PEFT-Bench benchmark.
+To ultimately improve and unify the evaluation of PEFT methods, we propose a new benchmark \textbf{PEFT-Bench}\footnote{To promote the replicability and usage of our benchmark, we provide a dedicated GitHub repository: \url{https://github.com/kinit-sk/PEFT-Bench}.}, which bridges the gap in the comparison of PEFT methods.
+We simultaneously introduce the \textbf{PEFT-Factory framework}\footnote{PEFT-Factory source code is available at: \url{https://github.com/kinit-sk/PEFT-Factory}.} ~\cite{belanec2025peft}, which provides a necessary underlying technological support for execution of the PEFT-Bench benchmark.

 Our main contributions are as follows: \begin{itemize} \item We introduce the \textit{PEFT-Bench}, an end-to-end benchmark that defines the datasets, metrics, and methodology for evaluating PEFT methods in NLP in a fair and consistent environment.
 To the best of our knowledge, we are the first to provide such a benchmark in NLU and NLG tasks for PEFT methods with autoregressive LLMs.
-To demonstrate its use, we evaluate \textit{6 different PEFT methods} in terms of efficiency and stability with limited data on \textit{27 NLP datasets}. \item To unify and automate the evaluation, we simultaneously introduce the \textit{PEFT-Factory} framework.
-The framework allows researchers to extend PEFT-Bench with new PEFT methods, maintaining the same evaluation and comparison setup. \item Finally, \textit{we propose the PEFT Soft Cost Penalties metric (PSCP)}, which introduces a number of trainable parameters, memory usage, and inference speed in the final score calculation.
+To demonstrate its use, we evaluate \textit{7 different PEFT methods} in terms of efficiency and stability with limited data on \textit{27 NLP datasets}. \item To unify and automate the evaluation, we simultaneously introduce the \textit{PEFT-Factory} framework.
+The framework allows researchers to extend PEFT-Bench with new PEFT methods, maintaining the same evaluation and comparison setup. \item Finally, \textit{we propose the PEFT Soft Cost Penalties (PSCP) metric}, which introduces a number of trainable parameters, memory usage, and inference speed in the final score calculation.
 PSCP reflects the practical feasibility of deploying PEFT methods in real-world scenarios, where efficiency and resource constraints are often as critical as task performance. \end{itemize}